FREQUENTLY ASKED QUESTIONS – THE PURPOSE PRIZE®

-Q: Who makes the final selection of Prize winners?
+Q: Who makes the final selection of winners?

-A: An independent panel of judges recommends a final slate of winners.
-Judges are distinguished national leaders selected for their experience and judgment.
-The judges’ slate is subject to the review and final approval of the Civic Ventures (d.b.a.
-Encore.org) board of directors.
+A: An independent panel of jurors recommends a final slate of winners.
+Jurors are distinguished national leaders selected for their experience and judgment.
+The jurors’ slate is subject to the review and final approval of the Encore.org board of directors.

 - Submit a resume

 - Submit written clarifications, as requested, expanding on the information submitted in the original application form and narrative, with a particular focus on the impact and future potential of the nominee’s work.

 - Provide references to support the application

-- Participate in a phone or Skype interview with Purpose Prize staff
+- Participate in a phone or video conference interview with Purpose Prize staff

 - Consent to a background check